In this episode, I talk about when to use Soda Ash for Acid Well Water.

-In Episode 13 I talked about Calcite acid neutralizers.
-An acid neutralizer is in general to correct acid well water conditions.
+In Episode 13 I talked about calcite acid neutralizers.
+An acid neutralizer in general to correct acid well water conditions.
 I did talk about a little bit about sodas ash.

-In this episode, we’re going to look a little more in-depth and deep dive into how to use soda ash systems.
+In this episode, we’re going to look a little more in-depth look and deep dive into when and how to use soda ash systems.

-We’re going to talk about: What is low pH and why you might want to correct your low pH to a neutral pH; What is soda ash; Why use sodas ash instead of a calcite neutralizer, When to use it as opposed to calcite, and What are the benefits and advantages to using soda ash, How soda ash compares to other alkaline chemicals such as sodium hydroxide.
+We’re going to talk about: What is low pH and why you might want to correct your low pH to a neutral pH, what is soda ash, why use soda ash instead of a calcite neutralizer, when to use it as opposed to calcite, what are the benefits and advantages to using soda ash, and how soda ash compares to other alkaline chemicals such as sodium hydroxide.
 We’re going to go over how to set up a soda ash injection system and how much soda ash should you inject.